If you’ve arrived here, it’s because you’re ready to explore your truth — and that’s powerful.

 Journal Prompt

-Write about a time someone compared you to someone else.
-How did it impact your self-worth?
+Write about a time you felt compared to someone else.
+How did it shape your confidence??

 By Rick & Benji